reindexer

 cl12 cl22

-In setup above there are 2 independant RAFT-clusters: cluster1(over ns1 and ns2) and cluster2(over ns1).
-Also each of the nodes of the first cluster has the same async replication config like this:
+In setup above there are 2 independent RAFT-clusters: cluster1(over ns1 and ns2) and cluster2(over ns1).
+Also, each of the nodes of the first cluster has the same async replication config like this:

 {